disclaimer

 Dover, DE 19904

 To access the database online, visit the state website, and click on the Inmate Locator Tab.
-It opens up to a government-approved third party link that redirects searches to the specified facility’s local online database.
-Proceed with the instructions on the home site.
+It opens up to a government-approved third-party link that redirects searches to the specified facility's local online database.
+Proceed with the instructions on the homepage.

 How Can I Find an Inmate for Free in Delaware?

 Apart from the cost of logistics and internet or electronic charges, requests to view an inmate record are usually free.
-Requests for copies may attract some fee payment depending on the type of document, number of pages, and the labor involved to process the document.
+Requests for copies may attract a fee depending on the document type, number of pages, and the labor involved in processing the document.

 How to Find Old Inmate Records in Delaware

 The state may move inmate records to the Delaware Public Archives.
-Check with the local incarceration facility first before proceeding to the Archives agency.
-Requests for records at the Public archives require some information that only the primary data manager can provide:
+Check with the local incarceration facility before proceeding to the Archives agency.
+Requests for records at the Public Archives require some information that only the primary data manager can provide:

 • Type of Record